englekk/handbook-docs/Fuse/02 - Hello UX Markup.md

 </Panel>
 ```

 In this case, `panel2` will not become a child of `panel1`.
 Instead, it will remain detached from the object tree.
-This is only meaningful if you intend to add it later, for example by navigating to it in a `HeirarchicalNavigation`.
+This is only meaningful if you intend to add it later, for example by navigating to it in a `HierarchicalNavigation`.